 You need well-rounded sperm for fertilization.

 When we think of “healthy sperm,” there are a lot of measures on the scorecard.
 The key sperm parameters that play a role are how many (count), how they move (motility) and how they’re shaped (morphology).
 All of these are important for fertilization, and the right nutrients can help your swimmers reach their peak.
 For example, zinc’s concentration in the prostate, testicles and sperm cells is ultra high, but it’s a mineral that our bodies can’t produce or store.
 So, you’ll want to take a prenatal for men with zinc.
 It’s needed for testosterone production, testicular growth, sperm production, motility, semen volume and also reduces excess estrogen.

 A 2019 study looked at couples with recurrent pregnancy loss and found that their sperm’s oxidative stress was four times higher than the control group’s, and that DNA fragmentation was two times higher.
 (A quick primer: Oxidative stress happens when your cells don’t have enough protection from unstable atoms called free radicals.
 This leads to DNA fragmentation, AKA the breakdown of genetic material—something a fertility clinic can help assess.)
 The good news is that antioxidants such as zinc, selenium, CoQ10 can all help lower oxidative stress and DNA fragmentation, and it’s easy to get your daily dose in a prenatal vitamin for men.

 Want to get started?
-Get your daily dose of nutrients—including zinc, selenium, vitamin C and more—in The Prenatal for sperm and The Power Prenatal for sperm.
-Take our quiz to find out which prenatal is right for you.
+Get your daily dose of nutrients—including zinc, selenium, vitamin C and more—in The Essentials for Males and The Powers for Males.
+Take our quiz to find out which male prenatal vitamins are right for you.